Nikhil-2002/CNAPP_dashboard/README.md

-# CNAPP Dashboard with Vite
+# CNAPP Dashboard

-This project is a dynamic CNAPP dashboard built with **React** and styled with **Bootstrap**.
+This project is a dynamic CNAPP dashboard built with **React**, **JavaScript** and styled with **Bootstrap**.
 The dashboard includes features like adding widgets, dynamic widget visibility, search functionality, and categorization of widgets.
 It utilizes **Vite** for faster development and build.

 ## Features